Childhood and Education Journey of Ilhan Omar in Timeline

 December 2019: George Buck suggested Omar be hanged for treason

-In December 2019, George Buck, another Republican running for Congress, also suggested that Ilhan Omar be hanged for treason.
-As a result, Buck was removed from the National Republican Congressional Committee's Young Guns program.
+In December 2019, George Buck, another Republican running for Congress, also suggested that Ilhan Omar be hanged for treason, leading to his removal from the National Republican Congressional Committee's Young Guns program.

-In 2021, following the United States Capitol attack, Ilhan Omar spoke about the traumatizing experience and its lasting impact on democracy.
+In 2021, after the United States Capitol attack, Ilhan Omar described the experience as traumatizing and expressed fears for her life.